"This is for my people, my culture, and our history."

 The Impossibility of Boredom

-Type 7s have described their inner experience as being on a mental treadmill that never stops.
+Type 7s describe their inner experience as being on a mental treadmill that never stops.
 The moment they master something, their brain starts craving the next challenge.

 Bad Bunny didn't just appear at WWE WrestleMania for a publicity stunt.
 He'd been obsessed with wrestling since childhood, idolizing Booker T and dreaming of being in the ring.
 When he finally got there, the entire WWE roster came to his locker room afterward to pay respects.